Piston Engine

 The Piston Engine block represents a reciprocating combustion engine with multiple cylinders.
 The piston model accounts for the instantaneous torque transmitted to the engine drive shaft.
 The instantaneous torque enables you to model vibrations in the drivetrain due to piston revolution.
 To model just the piston mechanism of a combustion engine, use the Piston block.

-Port B represents the translating piston and port F the rotating crankshaft.
+Port B represents the engine block, and port F represents the rotating crankshaft.
 The piston force follows from the cylinder pressure and cross-sectional area.
 The block obtains the combustion pressure from a lookup table parameterized in terms of the crank angle and, optionally, the crank angular velocity and engine throttle level.

 The crank torque follows from the piston force and crank angle as well as the crank and connecting rod lengths.
 In terms of these inputs, the ratio of the piston force and crank torque is